Overview Herbs/Jadi Buti (Flora And Fauna)

 8. Gooseberry (Amla)

-The fruit contains more than 80% of water and also contains protein, carbohydrates, fiber, minerals, and vitamins.
+The fruit contains more than 80% of water and also contains protein, carbohydrates, fibre, minerals, and vitamins.
 Minerals and vitamins include calcium, phosphorus, iron, carotene, Vitamin C and B complex.
-It also contains gallic acid and is widely used as an herb in ayurvedic medicines.
+It also contains gallic acid and is widely used as a herb in ayurvedic medicines.

 9. Mugwort (Tite Pati)